jessfraz/global-nix/README.md

 Global nix configuration for my desktop and laptops.

 These are just mine.
 They are imperfect in so many ways, but they work.
 I tried not to use a lot of plugins and just the raw Nix language.
+But then I received [a complete refactor PR 😯](https://github.com/jessfraz/global-nix/pull/2) that implements the ["every Nix file is a flake-part module" pattern](https://discourse.nixos.org/t/pattern-every-file-is-a-flake-parts-module/61271?u=mightyiam).

-I like flakes.
+Also, I like flakes.
 I get some people don't but I do :) sue me.

 # Installation